 At this point, there is no Wikipedia page.
 But chances are the stories that support the future brand vision have begun to appear online and in more visible places.
 A Wikipedia page is an option now.

 Was it successful?

-You'll know the content seeding process has been done well if the content you caused to create begins to appear in an existing Wikipedia page, is shared naturally, and/or linked to.
+You'll know the content seeding process has been done well if the content you created begins to appear on an existing Wikipedia page, is shared naturally, and/or linked to.

 At this point, you may influence the creation of a Wikipedia page (or edit an existing one) using that information.
 Perhaps someone else will.
 Whether a real page ever comes to light isn't as important as the fact that the RWOS has helped generate a cogent, true, and reputationally positive online content environment.